yetone/avante.nvim/README.md

 For building binary if you wish to build from source, then `cargo` is required.
 Otherwise `curl` and `jq` will be used to get prebuilt binary from GitHub.

-For prebuilt binary, one must set the following `GITHUB_TOKEN` in given shell (instruction for creating PAT is [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens))
+For prebuilt binary, one must set the following `GITHUB_TOKEN` in given shell (instruction for creating PAT is [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)) (requires `action:scope`)

 <details open>